bbc/tal/other/codingstyle.md

 ### Non Function Blocks - *No*

 Non-function code blocks should not be used.
-JavaScript does not support block scope and using Non-function code blocks harms readability.
+JavaScript does not support block scope and using non-function code blocks harms readability.

 ## Semantic

-Semantic issue are less subjective, though not completely so.
+Semantic issues are less subjective, though not completely so.
 However, most of the items listed below are accepted industry practice, arrived at due to valid reasoning in regards to readability, security and performance.

 Keep in mind that TAL runs on a wide variety of devices and some of the guidelines detailed here may need to be deviated from, or completely rethought to accommodate known device issues.